 Let’s Jet, Kids! uses affiliate links.
 As an Amazon (and other networks) Associate, I earn from qualifying purchases.
 It is no extra cost to you.

 So here are some of the beautiful beaches near Playas del Coco in the Guanacaste area of Costa Rica.

-Why Playas del Coco
+Why Stay in Playas del Coco

 Playas del Coco is a great town in Guanacaste.
 Some towns you go to will have very minimal services.
 Playas del Coco is kind of the hub of the northern Guanacaste area.
 There are many grocery stores, shops, restaurants, and even a boardwalk with great energy.

 BUT, it is not the main hub of the Guanacaste coast when it comes to travelers.
 The majority of people end up in Tamarindo.
 Tamarindo is a great, hoppin’ area full of all-inclusives and surfing and everything else.
 It’s also a bit more crowded.

 We loved Playas del Coco because of the convenience, but also because sometimes we like to go where it’s not the “hot spot.”
 It’s a little quieter, but still plenty to do.